 But that’s okay – nobody is immune; it’s part of being a human being.
 And by being here and reading about it you’re taking the first step towards doing something positive and proactive about it.

-Our shadows develop primitively and instinctively as a survival mechanism, so while they may not comprise attractive qualities, they’re largely beyond our control and have served a vital purpose for the preservation of our mental health at some time in our past.
+So while they may not comprise attractive qualities, they’re largely beyond our control and have served a vital purpose for the preservation of our mental health at some time in our past.

 But the fact is, they can remain hidden deep within us long beyond when they stopped serving us; the unconscious mind has a long memory.
 But this is actually a clue to identifying our own particular shadow traits:

-One way in which the characteristics of our shadows show up in our lives is as self-sabotage.
+One way in which the characteristics of our shadows show up in our lives is as negative self-talk and self-sabotage.

 And let’s face it – who wouldn’t want to challenge the part of themselves that’s responsible for ruining the good in their lives?
 It’s a complex and uncomfortable process, but ultimately so worthwhile, bringing much clarity and positive change.

 Head over to my post to learn more about shadow work and how it can negatively influence your life – as well as the many benefits of actively facing your shadow self.